Maybert, California: Origins

-The Town's Heyday
+Heyday

 The town's heyday was from the mid-1880s to the early 1900s.
 Importantly, the town was connected by a new 7 mile easterly road to the Central Pacific station at Emigrant Gap.
 A school located near the Yuba Mine opened in 1886, and a school district was established that year.
 It had 10 students in 1888.
 Maybert had its own election district and 32 votes were cast in the 1892 presidential election.
 By 1886, Maybert was connected by stage to the town of Washington and to Nevada City.
 Soon, there was stage service to Downieville and many points in Nevada County.
 It had its own telephone company.

 While some of the mines had their own boardinghouses, the town also had a hotel with saloon, the Maybert, run by the Baugh Bros.
 The hotel was the site of dances and other social events.
 One Fourth of July featured a tug-of-war between teams from the Yuba and Eagle Bird mines, followed by a grand ball for the benefit of the school.
 There was also for a time a hotel located at the Eagle Bird mine run by the McKees.